Want to start a business in Canada? Get the scoop here.

 Do you know the difference between an accountant and a bookkeeper?

 Pro Tip: Look for Canadian CPAs who have experience in your specific industry.
 They’ll bring specialized insights that can prove invaluable.
+For example, if you are opening a restaurant, look for someone who has a clear understanding of tax compliance with tips and gratuities in hospitality.

 Lawyer